ansible/ansible/docs/docsite/rst/dev_guide/testing_validate-modules.rst

-  331       argument in argument_spec must be a dictionary/hash when used 332       ``AnsibleModule`` schema validation error 333       ``ANSIBLE_METADATA.status`` of deprecated or removed can't include other statuses
+  331       argument in argument_spec must be a dictionary/hash when used 332       ``AnsibleModule`` schema validation error 333       ``ANSIBLE_METADATA.status`` of deprecated or removed can't include other statuses 334       argument_spec defines type="str" but documentation defines as "bool"

   ..
 ---------   -------------------